sassdawe/kolislab/content/post/defender-on-windows-server-2019.md

-+++
-author = "David Sass"
-categories = ["Security", "Defender", "Server", "Windows"] date = 2020-06-07T15:32:59Z
+---
+author: David Sass
+categories:
+- Security
+- Defender
+- Server
+- Windows
+date: "2020-06-07T15:32:59Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "/images/2020/06/defender-error.png"
-slug = "defender-on-windows-server-2019"
+image: /images/2020/06/defender-error.png
+slug: defender-on-windows-server-2019
-summary = "Error message: You'll need a new app to open this windowsdefender" tags = ["Security", "Defender", "Server", "Windows"] title = "Windows Defender on Windows Server 2019"
+summary: 'Error message: You''ll need a new app to open this windowsdefender'

-+++
+tags:
+- Security
+- Defender
+- Server
+- Windows
+title: Windows Defender on Windows Server 2019
+---

 You might run into this error on Windows Server 2019 when trying to open Windows Defender to change/validate its settings: